Eating disorders and memory: Explicit memory

-Binge eating disorder (BED)

-Obese individuals with binge eating disorder have been compared with obese controls to see if there are different explicit memory biases between these two groups of people.
+Obese individuals with binge eating disorders have been compared with obese controls to see if there are different explicit memory biases between these two groups of people.
 It was found that both groups showed a bias towards negative words, but individuals with BED retrieved positive words less often.
 This demonstrates an explicit memory bias in which individuals with BED avoid encoding or pay less attention to positive words and focus their conscious attention almost exclusively on negative words.
 This is similar to the selective memory bias mentioned above.

 Implicit memory

 It was once thought that individuals with eating disorders had different implicit memory biases and attitudes towards food, depending on the type of eating disorder.
-BED was associated with positive evaluation of food and anorexia and bulimia were associated with negative evaluation of food.
-This turns out to not be the case.
+BED was associated with a positive evaluation of food, and anorexia and bulimia were associated with a negative evaluation of food.
+This turns out not to be the case.
 There were no implicit differences in affective attitudes towards foods between high and low-restraint eaters.
-This suggests that regardless of the type of eating disorder, individuals with eating disorders view food in similar ways and have similar implicit attitudes towards food.
+This suggests that regardless of the type of eating disorder, individuals with eating disorders view food in similar ways and attitudes towards food.

 Focusing on obesity, it has been found that obese individuals have more negative attitudes towards high-fat foods than a normal weight control group.
 It has also been found that children, particularly obese children, were faster at pushing a positive key than a negative key for food.
-These different attitudes towards food at different ages could represent different stages in development of obesity.
+These different attitudes towards food at different ages could represent different stages in the development of obesity.
 Future research could be done to explore these effects found in obesity and determine if similar effects are seen in individuals with binge eating disorder and perhaps also in individuals with anorexia and bulimia.